razab87/CombiMerge/README.md

 **Installation**

 - Download the .zip-file via the green button.
-- Extract the .zip and copy the folder CombiMerge-1-0/combi_merge to your .../GIMP/3.0/plug-ins folder.
+- Extract the .zip files and copy the folder CombiMerge-1-0/combi_merge to your .../GIMP/3.0/plug-ins folder.
 - The .zip also contains two example .xcf-files showing how to properly set up a GIMP session so that CombiMerge can be applied .